The 2018 application window has not yet opened

 Sixteen scholarships are available on a competitive basis for first-year students entering Salisbury University.
-Invitations have been sent via email and hardcopy (to addresses on file with the University) to eligible students; eligibility is determined by high school GPA, SAT/ACT scores and other metrics.
+Invitations will be sent via email and hardcopy (to addresses on file with the University) to eligible students; eligibility is determined by high school GPA, SAT/ACT scores and other metrics.
 STEM majors include: Biology, Biology/Environmental Science dual degree, Chemistry, Computer Science, Earth Science, Geography, Information Systems (Perdue School), Mathematics, Physics and Physics/Engineering Transfer.

 Salisbury University's STEM scholarships are renewable for each of four years provided that students remain in a STEM major, make adequate progress on their degree requirements, and maintain a GPA as specified in the award letter.
 These scholarships can be awarded in addition to other merit scholarships.

 * * *

 The Richard A. Henson School of Science and Technology annually awards three scholarships to incoming freshmen (one for $3,000 and two for $2,000).
 Students must declare a major in one of the departments of the Henson School and must have a record of accomplishment and service (minimum high school grade point average of 3.3 and SAT score of 1875 for the $2,000 award and a grade point average of 3.5 and SAT score of 1965 for the $3,000 award).

 Two additional $2,000 scholarships are awarded annually to juniors in the Henson School (transfer students entering their junior year are eligible to apply for these awards).
 To qualify, students must have a minimum grade point average of 3.3 and must receive recommendations from the department of their major (transfers must have three letters supporting their applications).